ltsLumina/Lumina-Essentials/README.md

    - Or from the Package Manager under "Add Package from git URL" and enter `https://github.com/ltsLumina/Lumina-Essentials.git`
 3. Download the latest release of the package as a .unitypackage.
 4. In Unity, either open the package or drag and drop it in from wherever you saved it.
-6. Ensure that **all** files are selected and click "Import."
+5. Ensure that **all** files are selected and click "Import."
+6. You're done!
+You can now access the Utility Panel and start using the features provided by the package.

 ## Getting Started
-To access the utility window, go to "Tools" -> "Lumina" -> "Open Utility Window" in the Unity editor.
-From there, you can explore and utilize various features, including project initialization, enter play mode options, and auto-save.
+To access the Utility Panel, go to "Tools" -> "Lumina" -> "Open Utility Panel" in the Unity editor.
+From there, you can explore and utilize various features, including the auto-save feature, enter play mode options, and auto-save.

 All the Essentials are under the `Lumina.Essentials` namespace, with the Sequencer and Attributes being sub-namespaces.
 Simply add the namespace(s) to any script you are writing and start using the methods provided!